GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 ## CONTRIBUTING

 Pull Request are highly appreciated.
 If possible, include a link to the solution/topic.
-Questions should be fairly straightforward and technical Feel free to create a pull request if you find any mistakes or have better answers.
+Questions should be fairly straightforward and technical.
+Feel free to create a pull request if you find any mistakes or have better answers.
 Hope this is useful, and thanks!